-So to break this vicious cycle, just in time for our upcoming travels over the holidays, I’ve been dedicating a lot of culinary energy to repopulating my gut with edible probiotics and plenty of fiber.
+So I’ve been dedicating a lot of culinary energy to repopulating my gut with edible probiotics and plenty of fiber.
 I’ve also been trying to eat slower and more mindfully.
 Read on for how all these experiments went!

 From one healthy hedonist to another,